Colorado Laws to Protect Children from Cyberbullying

 - Worries about self-image or popularity often

-Bullying is a problem youth often choose to face alone; it’s estimated more than half of teens don’t report cyberbullying to their parents or teachers.
+Bullying is a problem youth often choose to face alone.
+Cyberbullying is not reported more than half of the time.

-According to the Cyberbullying Research Center, approximately 25 percent of middle and high school students have at some point experienced cyberbullying; 16 percent of those students admit to cyberbullying someone else.
+According to the Cyberbullying Research Center, approximately 25 percent of middle and high school students have experienced cyberbullying.
+The abusive behavior is cyclical too.
+Sixteen percent of those students admit to cyberbullying someone else.

 Every day, more than 160,000 kids stay home from school to avoid bullying; approximately 4,400 youth suicides (ages 10-24) are recorded every year; for every suicide, there are approximately 100 suicide attempts.

 Today, suicide is the third leading cause of death for people ages 10 to 14 and second leading cause of death for people between the ages of 15 and 34.

 Wrongful death claims can be filed by families who have suffered the loss of a child who was bullied with electronic devices or on social media.
 Futhermore, cyberbullies may also face criminal charges.

 Michelle Carter, for example, was recently convicted of involuntary manslaughter in a Massachusetts court for successfully encouraging her ex-boyfriend to kill himself via text.
 She faces up to 20 years in prison.

 Students, regardless of race, religion, gender, sexual orientation, or economic means should be free from online prejudice or ridicule.